Hoppa till huvudinnehåll

 Using Static Factory Methods

 The easiest way to create colors is using the static factory methods on the Color class.
-These methods are available for all supported color spaces.
+These methods work dynamically through the color space registry for all registered color spaces.

 RGB Colors